sampsyo/uwadvising/advising.md

 If you have a topic in mind, the next step is to find a faculty member to advise you.
 This means finding a potential advisor who seems like a good technical and personal fit---and means convincing them that you're a good match.
 Here are some tips for finding and talking to a good potential advisor.

+* Your temporary advisor probably has ideas about who might be a good match.
 * Younger faculty with fewer students can be more approachable than senior professors who might already be at advising capacity.
 * Consider starting by taking a class with someone you might want to work with.
 This can allow both of you to get a sense for each other.
 * Talk to the professor's current grad students to introduce yourself and find out what it's like to work with them.
 * Before you talk to a potential advisor, read some of their recent papers so you have something to talk about.
 Come up with an interesting question or two to ask about their work.

+When you're looking for advisors, keep in mind that joint advising is a popular option---sometimes more advisors are better than one.

 If you're having trouble finding someone to work with, talk to Elise.